 How it works

-This advanced BEE Plugin configuration allows you change the appearance of the BEE editor when it is rendered within your application, so that it will blend even more seamlessly with the rest of your user interface.
+This Beefree SDK configuration allows you to change the builder’s appearance when rendered within your application so that it will blend even more seamlessly with the rest of your user interface.

 Using a predefined theme